 For general guidelines, see section 6.6.
-The following shall be included on the label in eye readable format:
+The following shall be included on the label:

-( = also in UKBTS approved barcode format)
+( = in eye-readable and UKBTS approved barcode format)

-- Human Plasma for Fractionation, Leucocyte Depleted
+- Human plasma for Fractionation, Leucocyte Depleted and volume

-- Recovered or Source plasma
+- Recovered or source plasma

-- the component volume
+- Volume

 - the blood component producer's name

 - the donation number and, if divided, sub-batch number

 - the date of collection

 - the expiry date of the frozen component

 - the temperature of storage

 - the blood pack lot number

 - the name, composition and volume of the anticoagulant.

 - Not for transfusion